It’s hip, it’s happening and it is filled with the SO much to do at every corner of every street. It is none other than Port Adelaide.

 What we loved for Kids

-- $9.90 kids menu!
+- At other times the kids menu is $9.90!
 Including meal, drink and ice cream.
 Choose from chicken nuggets, crumbed whiting, cheese and bacon pizza pocket, cheese burger or for a couple of dollars extra they can even have a steak.

 - Kids corner (ideally for ages 4 and under) with small kitchen play, table games and trains